The Arctic Council

 - Saami Council.

 Foreign Affairs and International Trade Canada, through the Canadian International Arctic Fund, provides funding to the Permanent Participants with Canadian membership so that they may participate in Arctic Council activities.

 The Arctic Council has successfully developed a common agenda among Arctic states and Indigenous Permanent Participants, which serves as a foundation for strong, responsible and cooperative governance of the region.

 Canada’s Involvement in the Arctic Council

-The work of the Arctic Council is supervised and directed by ministers of foreign affairs of the Arctic states, who are supported by the Senior Arctic Officials.
+The work of the Arctic Council is supervised and directed by ministers of the Arctic states, who are supported by the Senior Arctic Officials.

 Canada actively participates in the work of the Arctic Council.
 This work is carried out in six expert working groups: